Why Yahushua the Messiah Had to Die

 The following scriptural verses fully demonstrate the complete absence of thought in sheol:

 Return Yahweh, rescue my nephesh; save me for your mercy’s sake; for there is no memory in death, in sheol who will give thanks to you?
-(Psalm 6:5)
+(Psalms 6:5)

 What profit is in my blood in going down to the שוח (shuch; pit, grave); will you thank the ‘aphar?
 Will it (the ‘aphar) thank you?
-Will it declare your truth?(Psalm 30:9)
+Will it declare your truth?(Psalms 30:9)

 The above Psalms refer to the fact that after returning to the ‘aphar a dead person has no ability to thank anyone or receive thanks, for they are unable to speak or understand the speech of someone living.
 A parallel thought is expressed in the rhetorical question asked by Heman the Ezrahite.
 He notes that nothing can come from sheol, the land of נשיה (neshyah; oblivion)49 and the dark state of death.
 Continue reading “Does Hell Exist? – Part 2”

-In The Inheritance & Salvation-Part 1 we discussed the legal mechanism of an inheritance promised to Abraham and his seed (Yahushua the messiah) that is utilized by Yahweh to enable the saved of mankind to gain salvation and eternal life.
+In Eternal Inheritance & Salvation-Part 1, we discussed the legal mechanism of an inheritance promised to Abraham and his seed (Yahushua the messiah) that Yahweh utilizes to enable the saved of mankind to gain salvation and eternal life.

 We will now direct our focus on discovering the actual promises that are contained in this inheritance.
-In other words, Just what can we inherit and why is it so valuable?
+In other words, what can we inherit, and why is it so valuable?

 Promises